 Lack of a proper storage and collaboration system makes it hard for employees to keep track of the project progress.
 Delays in the management processes and decision-making impact the timely completion of projects and make organizations lose valuable customers.

 Oracle Agile PLM enables organizations to fast-track operations through real-time tracking of the progress.
 Through an intuitive dashboard, employees can ensure a smooth flow of operations and make timely decisions.

-Besides these benefits, agile PLM also helps life sciences organizations leverage industry-specific capabilities and tools like clinical trial finders, special dictionaries and supporting research to address their unique needs.
-These enable the life sciences organizations to become more effective by reducing production time, obtaining authorizations, and managing renewals or variations.
+Besides these benefits, agile PLM also helps life sciences organizations leverage industry-specific capabilities and tools like clinical trial finders, special dictionaries, and supporting research to address their unique needs.
+These enable the life sciences organizations to become more effective.
+They also help reduce production time, obtain authorizations quickly, and manage renewals or variations.

 Xavor Corporation has spent 25 years digitizing the life sciences organizations and enabling them to perform at their best potential.
 Our services enable organizations to become efficient by optimizing common data structures and processes across the infrastructure.
-We ensure that organizational problems get minimized by sharing accurate, consistent, and common data and bringing together data from disparate groups or new business mergers and acquisitions.
+We ensure that organizational problems get minimized by sharing accurate, consistent, and common data.
+We also aim to bring together data from disparate groups or new business mergers and acquisitions.